Designing for Success: The Importance of Structure in Organizational Growth

 Milestones to test readiness and adjust scope along the way.

-In this case, it is about creating a deliberate learning runway into a well‑defined future role.
+In this case, it’s about creating a deliberate learning runway into a well-defined future role.

-In early‑stage or lean environments, people inevitably wear multiple hats.
-Sometimes the most pragmatic move is to place someone where their skills are the strongest immediate fit, even if the title is imperfect or the “ideal” box on the chart doesn’t yet exist.
-The real risk is when those provisional, person‑shaped roles solidify into the long‑term structure.
+In early-stage or lean environments, people inevitably wear multiple hats.
+Sometimes, the most pragmatic move is to place someone where their skills are the strongest immediate fit, even if the title is imperfect or the “ideal” box on the chart doesn’t yet exist.
+The real risk arises when these provisional, person-shaped roles solidify into the long-term structure.

 The discipline here is to: